meloniq/language-bar-flags/readme.txt

 * Polish

 If You translated plugin to Your native language, please send it to me, and will attach it to next release.
+E-mail address You will find on <a href="http://blog.meloniq.net/kontakt/">contact page</a>.

 == Installation ==

-1. Upload the folder 'mnet-language-bar' to the '/wp-content/plugins/' directory
+1. Upload the folder 'language-bar-flags' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to "Settings->Language Bar Flags" menu and fill settings.

 == Changelog ==

+= 1.0.1 =
+* Added support for Americas
+* Added optional title before flags
+* Changed name of main plugin file and path in installation instruction because of difference between origin project name and this given by WordPress

 = 1.0.0 =
 * Initial release